-Myth: Mesopotamian Mythology
+Myth / Mesopotamian Mythology

-The term "Mesopotamian mythology" covers the ancient religions of Sumer, the Akkadian Empire, Assyria and Babylon.
+The term "Mesopotamian mythology" covers the ancient religions of Sumer, the Akkadian Empire, Assyria, and Babylon.
 Obviously, Mesopotamia figures heavily in the Bible; Abraham and his kin were, mostly likely, natives of the Sumerian city of Ur.

 Sumer, as you might have learned in your World History classes, is probably the oldest human civilization.
 It flourished from the 5th to the 3rd millennia BCE.
 Sumer began and ended as a collection of city-states in what is now Iraq.
-It's usually assumed that Sumerians were responsible for the invention of year-around agriculture, writing, the wheel, irrigation, and beer.
+It's usually assumed that Sumerians were responsible for the invention of year-round agriculture, writing, the wheel, irrigation, and beer.
 Since the Sumerian language has no known cognates, it's anyone's guess where they came from.
 Some writers take this a step further and argue that the Sumerians were either assisted by aliens

 or aliens themselves.

 Sumer began to decline in the 3rd millennium BCE.
 Like the collapse of any superpower, there were a lot of reasons for this, but the primary cause, it seems, is that they were displaced by Akkadians and various other Semitic people.
 After Sumer's decline, there arose the Akkadian Empire, who "borrowed" the Sumerian gods in a similar fashion to the way the Romans borrowed the Greek gods.
 The Akkadian Empire was not as fortunate as Sumer had been, though, and its rule collapsed after about a century.
-But the Akkadians proved to be a plucky lot, and managed to regroup and build new cities (only to be continually reconquered by their neighbors, restarting the whole process).
+But the Akkadians proved to be a plucky lot and managed to regroup and build new cities (only to be continually reconquered by their neighbors, restarting the whole process).
 They kept this up until they were all conquered in 539 BCE by the Persians, which rendered the whole thing pretty moot

 Major characters of Mesopotamian Mythology include: